scivision/PyLivestream/README.rst

 Or for the latest copy from Github::

     python -m pip install -e .

 Usage
 =====
 In all cases, you must first `configure YouTube Live <https://www.youtube.com/live_dashboard>`_.
 Then your chosen input will stream live on YouTube Live.

+In the non-file streaming scripts, you can specify your video/audio device if desired at the top of the script.
+You can find device names with commands like:

+* Windows: ``ffmpeg -list_devices true -f dshow -i dummy``
+* Mac: ``ffmpeg -f avfoundation -list_devices true -i ""``
+* Linux: ``v4l2-ctl --list-devices``

 Webcam
 ------
 Audio is included::

     python Webcam2YouTubeLive.py

 Screen Share
 ------------
 Audio is included::

     python Screenshare2YouTubeLive.py

 -fps      set frames/second
 -res      set resolution XxY of your screen
 -o        set origin (upper left)